Athanaseus/Drastic/README.rst

     $ pip install .

-This package is available on *PYPI*, allowing
+This package will soon be available on *PYPI*, allowing

 .. code-block:: bash

-    $ pip install aimfast
+    $ pip install Drastic

 =======
 License